 To prepare for and prevent the cyberattacks of the future, firms need to balance technological deterrents and tripwires with agile, human-centered defenses.
 These vigorous, people-centric efforts must go beyond the oft-discussed "tone at the top" - it must include a proactive leadership approach with faster, sharper decision making.
 As cyber threats grow exponentially, comprehensive risk management is now a board-level priority.
-Indeed, the iconic investor Warren Buffett highlighted cyber risk as one of the gravest concerns facing humanity during Berkshire Hathaway's annual meeting.
+Indeed, investor Warren the iconic Buffett highlighted cyber risk as one of the gravest concerns facing humanity during Berkshire Hathaway's annual meeting.

-Firms must recognize and react to three uncomfortable truths.
-First, cyber risk evolves according to Moore's Law.
-That's a major reason that technology solutions alone can never keep pace with dynamic cyber threats.
-Second, as with all threat management, defense is a much harder role to play than offense.
+with all threat management, defense is a much harder role to play than offense.
 The offensive players only need to win once to wreak incalculable havoc on an enterprise.
 Third, and worst yet, attackers have patience and latency on their side.
 Firms can be lulled into a dangerous state of complacency by their defensive technologies, firewalls, and assurances of perfect cyber hygiene.